Think back to the last time you went out to work, meet, or date.

 The charity Action on Hearing Loss polled 1,461 people, both with and without hearing reduction.
 Here are some of the stats they uncovered:

-There are a few simple steps you can take to make Hearing Gains in your venue.
+There are a few simple steps you can take to make your venue Audio Inclusive.

-The Lombard effect shows that a loud environment breeds more noise.
+The Lombard effect shows that a loud environment breeds more noise - and less spending!
 If the music in a restaurant is loud, diners will speak louder, causing other diners to speak even louder until eventually everyone is shouting.

 Turning down the music is a great first step to bringing your decibel count down.